April 2019 Update:

 Sahl bin Bishr (9th century CE) was also influenced by Dorotheus.
 He favored straight signs lending further support to the view that there was an error in the Arabic manuscript which favored crooked signs.
 At multiple points in On Elections, Sahl advised that straight signs are associated with better and more stable results.

 And always set up the Ascendant and the Moon, in all beginnings, in signs of straight ascension, because they signify ease and progress; and you should not put them in signs of crooked ascension, because they signify complication or hardship or slowness.
-(Sahl bin Bishr, On Election, #26, Dykes trans., 2012, p.
+(Sahl bin Bishr, On Elections, #26, Dykes trans., 2012, p.
 102)

 One of the reasons for confusion is that the symbolism could be said to support either type of sign as desirable.
 Crooked signs (signs of short ascension) rise fast, so one could see how that could be symbolic of quick success.
 However, they rise off-kilter which could be symbolic of lack of stability and being corruptible.
 Reading with Hephaistion it is the stability or rectitude (as with “fixed” signs discussed below) which is key here, so we should favor straight signs (signs of long ascension).